KSP-KOS/KOS/doc/source/structures/misc/gui.rst

                    Every suffix of :struct:`LABEL`
     -----------------------------------------------------------------------------------
     :attr:`PRESSED`                       :struct:`Boolean`               Has the button been pressed?
+    :meth:`SETTOGGLE`                     :struct:`Boolean`               Set to True to make the button toggle between pressed and not pressed, like a :struct:`CheckBox`.
     ===================================== =============================== =============

 .. note::

-    The value of :attr:`PRESSED` resets to False as soon as the value is accessed.
+    Unless SETTOGGLE(True) is called, the value of :attr:`PRESSED` resets to False as soon as the value is accessed.

+    If the Button is created by the Button:ADDCHECKBOX method, it will have a different visual style and it will start already in toggle mode.

 .. structure:: TextField